maincode-org/eslint-rule-dev-toolkit/README.md

 TODO: Fix the following section <br/>
 It should rather be like: "Use the includes parameter to add tracing of values other than the Literals"

 ### Analyzing the node identifier
-If you want to analyze the identifier of the node instead of the value, you can use the AST returned from index to analyze it yourself.
+If you want to analyze the identifier of the node instead of the value, you can use the AST returned from traceValue to analyze it yourself.
 For example if you wanted to make a rule that checks if all variable names are ice cream flavors, you can traverse the returned AST yourself, and do the checking.